DukeWilki/SubHub/README.md

 I want... to know the best way to drive somehwere so that...
 I don't get lost

-As a... overnight/weekend tripper
+As a... foodie traveller
-I want... to find somewhere to sleep so that...
-I rest peacefully
+I want... to find somewhere good to eat so that...
+I can enjoy the best restaurants

 As a... traveller
 I want.. the site to look good on mobile